-Here are some of the main characteristic of the Canadian workplace.
+Here are five characteristic of the Canadian workplace:

 1 – Egalitarian culture